 Coen’s top tip on dealing with heat: use a beaded seat cushion

-- We drink hot tea during lunch, like locals do a lot in Central Asia, and instead of giving in to the craving for a cold sugary drink.
+Other tip: We drink hot tea during lunch, like locals do a lot in Central Asia, and instead of giving in to the craving for a cold sugary drink.

 In the beginning of our trip we still carried camouflage netting, thinking it would come in handy while ninja camping.
 We found another use for it instead: extending the awning in such a way that the netting protected us from the afternoon sun yet, still let air flow undisturbed.
 Especially during the Greek heatwave of 2003 this worked very well.
 Cheap greenhouse netting should work as well.